department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="details-l-half">SMC-L 1/2</button>
 <div id="details-l-half" class="usa-accordion-content">

-<b>You may receive an SMC-L 1/2 designation if any of the below situations are true for you.</b>
+<strong>You may receive an SMC-L 1/2 designation if any of the below situations are true for you.</strong>

-<b>You have:</b>
+<strong>You have:</strong>
-- Had one foot amputated and the other knee amputated, <b>or</b>
+- Had one foot and the other knee amputated, <strong>or</strong>
-- Had one foot amputated and have lost the use of the other knee, <b>or</b>
+- Had one foot amputated, and have lost the use of the other knee, <strong>or</strong>
-- Had one foot and one elbow amputated, <b>or</b>
+- Had one foot and one elbow amputated, <strong>or</strong>
-- Had one foot amputated and have lost the use of one elbow, <b>or</b>
+- Had one foot amputated, and have lost the use of one elbow, <strong>or</strong>
-- Had one knee and one hand amputated, <b>or</b>
+- Had one knee and one hand amputated, <strong>or</strong>
-- Had one knee amputated and have lost the use of one hand
+- Had one knee amputated, and have lost the use of one hand

-<b>Or you have:</b>
+<strong>Or you have:</strong>
-- Lost the use of one foot and have had the other knee amputated, <b>or</b>
+- Lost the use of one foot, and have had the other knee amputated, <strong>or</strong>
-- Lost the use of one foot and have had one elbow amputated, <b>or</b>
+- Lost the use of one foot, and have had one elbow amputated, <strong>or</strong>
-- Lost the use of one foot and of one elbow, <b>or</b>
+- Lost the use of one foot and one elbow, <strong>or</strong>
-- Lost the use of one knee and have had one hand amputated, <b>or</b>
+- Lost the use of one knee, and have had one hand amputated, <strong>or</strong>
-- Lost the use of one knee and of one hand
+- Lost the use of one knee and one hand

-<b>Or you have:</b>
+<strong>Or you have:</strong>
-- Blindness in one eye and total blindness in the other eye with only the ability to perceive light, <b>or</b>
+- Blindness in one eye and total blindness in the other eye with only the ability to perceive light, <strong>or</strong>
-- Blindness in both eyes and have lost the use of one foot (rated by the VASRD less than 50%)
+- Blindness in both eyes, and have lost the use of one foot (rated as less than 50% disabling)

 </div>
 </li>